m-rabiul-hossain/Sentiment-Analysis-Using-Textblob-and-Machine-Learning-Techniques./README.md

+Sentiment Analysis Based on Online Course Feedback Using Textblob and Machine Learning Techniques

 We analyzed the students' sentiments regarding their courses based on their feedback on online courses and tried to predict their sentiments.
 We have used the Coursera Course Reviews Dataset, which contains